musicmaj/project-4-group-15/README.md

 # Project-4-group-15
-# Project Title: Airbnb Listings Analysis
+# New York City Airbnb Analysis

 ## Overview
 Project 4 is the final project for the Data Analytics and Visualization Bootcamp.
 Our group has chosen to focus on Airbnb listings using the **Airbnb Open Dataset** based in **New York, USA**.
 This project aims to provide travel insights for consumers and business insights for entrepreneurs who may want to get involved with Airbnb or other similar companies.